Zero Waste Kitchen: 10 Easy Plastic Free Kitchen Swaps

 10. Hand soap bar

 Frequent hand washing is important during food preparation, it can feel like you are washing your hands every five minutes!
 Liquid soap can often be hard on your hands as well as being another source of short-use plastic.
 Ditch the plastic bottle in favour of a natural soap bar that will gently clean and moisturise your hands.
-Our handmade soap Sebon, is made here in Snowdonia by Vikki from The Soap Mine.
-It’s simply packaged in a paper sleeve and perfect for a zero waste kitchen.
-Choose between Peppermint or Tea Tree and Spearmint which both have gentle exfoliating properties perfect for getting your hands nice and clean in the kitchen.
+Have you tries or handmade soap by The Soap Mine?
+It is made here in Snowdonia by Vikki, and simply packaged in a paper sleeve and perfect for a zero waste kitchen.

-As with any plastic free and eco-swaps, start slowly by replacing things as they run out or no longer functional.
-Over time you will find all those little changes have really added up, and your kitchen is a plastic free and more eco friendly place to be.
+We always recommend starting slowly by replacing things as they run out or no longer functional, as with any eco swap.
+Furthermore, you will find over time, all those little changes have really added up and your kitchen is a plastic free and more eco friendly place to be.